hucik14/rational-linkages/docs/source/tutorials/exudyn_analysis.rst

 capabilities.
 Its flexibility makes it suitable for a broad spectrum of dynamic simulations.

-**This tool is a work-in-progress and probably won't work for all linkages.** Please, report any issues or suggestions.
+**This interface to Exudyn is a work-in-progress and probably won't work for all linkages.** Please, report any issues or suggestions.
 It might be necessary to adjust the simulation parameters from the following code to fit the specific mechanism.
 Additionally, please see the `Exudyn documentation`_ for more information on the simulation parameters.